alexis-moins/dot/README.md

 # Or clone your dotfiles
 dot init git@github.com:alexis-moins/dotfiles.git

-# Make changes to your dotfiles
+# Add a new config file to your dotfiles
-touch ~/dotfiles/.bashrc
+dot add ~/.bashrc

+# Remove the original file
+rm ~/.bashrc

 # Create symlinks to your dotfiles in $HOME
 dot install